 Communications and Outreach Director

-Mary Gay has nearly 30 years of experience in journalism, public relations and marketing, including covering all aspects of education, children's issues, social services and public affairs.
+Mary Gay has 30 years of experience in journalism, public relations and marketing, including covering all aspects of education, children's issues, social services and public affairs.
 She was a reporter at five newspapers throughout the country, served as director of communications at a Denver school district and was marketing director of a Colorado engineering firm.
 Prior to coming to the Portland Children's Levy, she spent seven years in marketing and public relations for a wide array of medical, education, environmental and business organizations in Oregon.
 Mary Gay was a Kiplinger Fellow in Public Affairs Reporting at Ohio State University where she earned her Master's Degree in Journalism.

 Fiscal and Administrative Specialist